You

 out there in the world for others -- they don't get cut!

-ever opportunity.
-You never know which will be the one
+opportunity.
+You never know which will be the one that pays

-that pays off.
-One of our members received a contract
+off.
+One of our members received a contract offer from MTV

 CHANGE YOUR PERSPECTIVE

-not a destination.
-As soon as you get your first single
+a destination.
+As soon as you get your first single song

-song contract, you want a staff deal.
-You land your first
+contract, you want a staff deal.
+You land your first cut

-cut and then you hope for a single.
-You get a single and
+and then you hope for a single.
+You get a single and then

-then you set your sights on having that #1 hit.
-You score
+you set your sights on having that #1 hit.
+You score a #1

-a #1 hit and then they tell you that no one takes you
+hit and then they tell you that no one takes you seriously

-seriously in the business until you have at least three
+in the business until you have at least three #1 hits.
+In

-#1 hits.
-In other words, this road has no end in sight.
+other words, this road has no end in sight.
+So enjoy and

-open tuning on your guitar, or place in a songwriting
+tuning on your guitar, or place in a songwriting contest

 Most

-write songs simply because we can't imagine life if we
+songs simply because we can't imagine life if we didn't.

-didn't.
-So as long as you're on this journey, you might
+So as long as you're on this journey, you might as well

 ~